OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-vue.md

 ## Update the app

 1. In your code editor, open the folder **My Office Add-in** that Yo Office created at the root of your Vue project.
-In that folder, you'll see the manifest file that defines the settings for your add-in: **my-office-add-in-manifest.xml**.
+In that folder, you'll see the manifest file that defines the settings for your add-in: **manifest.xml**.

 2. Open the manifest file, replace all occurrences of `https://localhost:3000` with `https://localhost:8080`, and save the file.